rvanderwerf/alexa-lab/README.md

 Lab 1:  Create your Amazon Developer account (5 minutes)
 ============
 1. Go to <a href="https://developer.amazon.com">https://developer.amazon.com</a>
 2. Use the link in the upper right hand corner to sign in to the Amazon Developer Portal or create your account.

 Lab 2:  Install Gradle and Grails (10 minutes)
 ============
 1. Install sdkman
-   Follow instructions at <a href="http://sdkman.io/install.html">http://sdkman.io/install.html</a>
+  * Linux/OSX users:  Follow instructions at <a href="http://sdkman.io/install.html">http://sdkman.io/install.html</a>
-   if on windows try out https://github.com/flofreud/posh-gvm
+  * Windows users try out https://github.com/flofreud/posh-gvm
 2. Download and install gradle 2.1.13
 3. Download and install grails 3.0.17